threader/AltanOS/Readme.md

 * pkgs-prep.ps1
 * pref-cnt.ps1
 * schedule-tasks.ps1        - Not yet working.
-* wsl-2-debian.ps1			- Not at all asked if executed yet-
+* wsl-2-debian.ps1			- Not at all asked even if to be executed yet.
 * mouse-config.ps1 			- There is just one item that is enabled atm.

 ## The following packages are installed: